a1i3n37x/a37/README.md

 ## 🧠 What is a37?!

-Alien Recon is a modular, CLI-driven recon framework built for **beginner ethical hackers** looking to crush their first boxes — and for pros who don’t have time to type out the same 12 commands every time.
+Alien Recon is a modular, CLI-driven recon framework built for **beginner ethical hackers** looking to crush their first boxes — and for pros who don't have time to type out the same 12 commands every time.

 No fluff.
 No filler.
 Just pure recon, injected with AI guidance and weaponized enumeration.